The Role of Salesforce in Solving the Global Food Crisis

 Connecting with technology

 As a humanitarian aid organization, U.N.
 World Food Programme is constantly responding to the ebb and flow of emergency work.
 To maintain agility and presence in this space, the U.N.
-World Food Programme sought out a data-driven marketing tool, Salesforce’s Marketing Cloud Account Engagement.
+World Food Programme sought out a data-driven marketing tool, Salesforce’s Marketing Cloud Account Engagement (formerly Pardot).
 For the last two and a half years, Idealist Consulting has partnered with the U.N.
 World Food Programme to build out this powerful tool, integrate Salesforce data, and provide technical support.

 As war broke out in Ukraine, U.N.
 World Food Programme was able to quickly respond with meaningful communication.
 On March 1, 2022, just one week after the Russian invasion, the U.N.
 World Food Programme sent 114,953 emails to its constituents.
 This was their first appeal to send help to Ukraine and they saw 99% deliverability thanks to their implementation of thorough email-sending practices.
 The Account Engagement tool captured the sudden influx of donor information and synced it instantly with Salesforce data, allowing the U.N.
 World Food Programme to pull comprehensive reports and see larger trends emerging.
 Integrating Account Engagement with U.N.
 World Food Programme’s Salesforce database has proved invaluable in their ability to share deeper insights to support cross-departmental strategy.